Do It Yourself - Model X

 - Install the LH and RH underhood aprons.

 Topping Up Windshield Washer Fluid

 The only reservoir into which you can add fluid is the windshield washer fluid reservoir, which is located behind the front trunk.
-When the level is low, a message displays on the touchscreen.
+When the level is low, a message displays on the instrument panel.

 - Open the hood.

 - Clean around the filler cap before opening it to prevent dirt from entering the reservoir.

 - While avoiding spilling, fill the reservoir until the fluid level is visible just below the filler neck.